rejojer/PageIndex/README.md

 ### 📍 Explore PageIndex

-Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
+To learn more about PageIndex, please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
 Check out this GitHub repo for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for additional usage guides and examples.

 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### 🛠️ Deployment Options
 - Self-host — run locally with this open-source repo.
 - Cloud Service — try instantly with our [Chat Platform](https://chat.pageindex.ai/), or integrate with [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).
 - _Enterprise_ — private or on-prem deployment.
-[Contact us](https://ii2abc2jejf.typeform.com/to/tK3AXl8T) or [book a demo](https://calendly.com/pageindex/meet) to learn more.
+[Contact us](https://ii2abc2jejf.typeform.com/to/tK3AXl8T) or [book a demo](https://calendly.com/pageindex/meet) for more details.

 ### 🧪 Quick Hands-on